 The Governor General’s Performing Arts Awards (GGPAA) are Canada’s foremost distinction for excellence in the performing arts.
-The awards recognize a stellar array of artists and arts volunteers for their outstanding lifetime contribution to Canada’s cultural life.
+The awards recognize a stellar array of artists and arts volunteers for their outstanding contribution to culture in Canada and abroad.

 The Governor General's Performing Arts Awards were Created in 1992 under the patronage of the Right Honourable Ramon John Hnatyshyn (1934-2002), then Governor General of Canada.
 Today, we are honoured to have His Excellency the Right Honourable David Johnston as our patron.

 Each year, Governor General’s Performing Arts Awards are presented for Lifetime Artistic Achievement in the categories of theatre, dance, classical music, popular music, film, and broadcasting.
-These awards recognize artists who have made an indelible contribution to Canada’s cultural life.
+These awards recognize artists who have made an indelible contribution to Canada and the world’s cultural life.
 Recipients of these awards are nominated by the general public.

 Two complementary awards are also conferred each year.
 The Ramon John Hnatyshyn (RJH) Award for Voluntarism in the Performing Arts, which recognizes outstanding contribution by an individual or group in voluntary service to the performing arts in Canada.
 This Award is also nominated by the general public.

 The National Arts Centre Award, which recognizes the work of an extraordinary nature by an individual artist or company in the past performance year.
 Recipients are selected by the NAC Board of Trustees from a list of candidates proposed by a nominating committee of NAC artistic programmers.

 The award recipients receive the following:

 His Excellency David Johnston at the GG Awards Gala, 2016